Dominant legume in mixed pasture aerially sown into open eucalypt forest, SE Queensland, Australia (cv. Archer)

 Spreads by virtue of stem elongation and violent shattering of mature pods.
 Seed is also ingested by cattle, a proportion passing through the animal undigested and germinating in dung pats.

-Has become a serious weed in open forest and woodland, where it climbs on woody vegetation, damaging the growth form of developing saplings.
+Has become a serious weed in open forest and woodland, where it climbs on woody vegetation, shading tree and understorey canopies and damaging the growth form of developing saplings.

 M. axillare is initially not relished by cattle, but once accustomed to it, they eat it readily.
 It is also suggested that young growth is less palatable than older growth.
 Leaves are somewhat bitter, probably reflecting moderately high tannin levels.